automatic-ripping-machine/automatic-ripping-machine/scripts/podman/README.md

 podman build . -t arm:latest

-This puts the image in your local repo, which is called by these scripts if you'd like to use the public docker hub container, change the image to
+This puts the image in your local repo, which is called by these scripts if you'd like to use the public docker hub container, change the IMAGE to

 docker.io/automaticrippingmachine/automatic-ripping-machine:latest